Fishing

 These fish are typically found in the rivers, lakes, bayous, and estuaries across the Southern United States.
 They thrive in slow-moving waters and look for areas with a lot of vegetation, which gives them ample cover and vital hunting grounds.

 Their main habitats include the Mississippi River basin and the Gulf Coastal Plains, extending from the Florida Panhandle to Texas.
 States like Texas, Louisiana, and Mississippi are known for their healthy populations.
-While the gar can be elusive, finding the prime locations increases your chances of a successful catch.
+While the gar can be elusive, finding the prime locations with a fish finder can increase your chances of a successful catch.

 Understanding Gar Behavior